 We’re seeing how possible it is to have more eco-friendly packaging options on a range of common disposable plastics.
 In a landfill, natural microorganisms digest the biodegradable plastic within a few years rather than hundreds as compared to traditional plastics.
 Knowing this, landfill-biodegradable products such as those at Biogone help to reduce the amount of plastic waste piled up in landfills- never to be broken down.

-With the popularity of the cradle-to-cradle concept (taking responsibility for the whole life cycle and environmental impact of a product) growing, there’s a call for more eco-friendly packaging options.
+With the popularity of the cradle-to-cradle concept (taking responsibility for the whole life cycle and environmental impact of a product) growing, there’s a call for better eco-friendly packaging options.
 The cradle-to-cradle process involves vast amounts of packaging, but environmentally-conscious businesses now have plenty of options ranging from biodegradable containers to recyclable plastics.

-4. Many Eco-Friendly Packaging Materials Are Available
+4. Many More Eco-Friendly Packaging Materials Are Available

 Australians care a lot about recycling, millions join Clean Up Australia campaigns across the country each year, and people have widely accepted the move towards reusable plastic shopping bags.
 To help reduce environmental impacts and lessen plastic packaging waste, State and Federal Governments have endorsed The Australasian Recycling Label to help consumers know in which bin to put their plastic waste.

-Australians have also embraced alternatives to plastic packaging and support eco-friendly packaging companies that make alternative plastic materials.
-These companies use eco-friendly packaging materials such as bagasse, the dry pulpy residue from sugar cane juice extraction.
-Some use palm leaf fibres, and bioplastics made from pea and corn starch and vegetable fats to make eco-friendly packaging materials.
+Australians have also embraced alternatives to plastic packaging and support more eco-friendly packaging companies that make alternative plastic materials.
+These companies use more eco-friendly packaging materials such as bagasse, the dry pulpy residue from sugar cane juice extraction.
+Some use palm leaf fibres, and bioplastics made from pea and corn starch and vegetable fats to make more eco-friendly packaging materials.

 These are used to create packaging for beauty products, tools, confectionery, almost anything.
 At Biogone, we’re committed to the Australian National Packaging Targets, which aims to have all packaging fulfil the RRC criteria: Recyclable, Reusable or Compostable.

-In the Netherlands, a supermarket offers eco-friendly packaging alternatives with an aisle devoted to plastic-free packaging.
+In the Netherlands, a supermarket offers more eco-friendly packaging alternatives with an aisle devoted to plastic-free packaging.
 Glass or metal bottles, or goods wrapped in cardboard or compostable-certified plastic replace the traditional.
-And Guinness has now opted for eco-friendly beer packaging solutions.
+And Guinness has now opted for more eco-friendly beer packaging solutions.
 It glues its six-pack beer cans together rather than using the plastic rings that harm marine animals and birds.

 For traditional plastic alternatives used in homes and businesses alike, shop our range of landfill-biodegradable products at Biogone today.